VelimirMueller/VelimirMueller/README.md

 </p>

 <p>
 I'm a passionate (senior) software engineer with several years of experience building modern web applications with clean code, thoughtful UI/UX, and scalable backend systems.
-My focus is on crafting smooth user experiences, performant APIs, and maintainable architectures and I am a huge fan of TDD.<br><br>
+My focus is on crafting smooth user experiences, performant APIs, and maintainable architectures.<br><br>
 I enjoy working across the stack - from intuitive Vue.js frontends to secure Flask, FastAPI and Quarkus backends as well as game development with Rust and the Bevy Engine.
 Recently, I've been diving into AI/ML-powered apps, applying natural language processing and image classification in real-world tools.
 </p>